The 10 Steps to Complete Before Your

 We look forward to connecting with you soon!

-4. Get Your QC Student ID (QCard) & Campus Access
+3. Get Your QC Student ID (QCard) & Navigate Campus

 The QCard is the official ID of Queens College.
-To obtain your QCard, you must have a CAMS (QC Username) and photos must be submitted online.
-Visit the QCard webpage to log in and submit your photo.
+To obtain your QCard, you must have an AMS (formerly CAMS)/QC Username and photos must be submitted online.
+Visit the QCard webpage for information and to upload your photo.

 Refer to the following additional resources to best navigate campus: